dapr/docs/daprdocs/content/en/operations/components/component-updates.md

 description: "Updating deployed components used by applications"
 ---

-When making an update to an existing deployed component used by an application, Dapr does not update the component automatically.
+When making an update to an existing deployed component used by an application, Dapr does not update the component automatically unless the `HotReload` feature gate is enabled.
 The Dapr sidecar needs to be restarted in order to pick up the latest version of the component.
 How this done depends on the hosting environment.

+{{% alert title="Note" color="primary" %}}
+Dapr can be made to "hot reload" components where updates will be picked up automatically without needing a restart.
+This is enabled by via the [`HotReload` feature gate]({{< ref "support-preview-features.md" >}}).
+All component types are supported for hot reloading.
+This feature is currently in preview.
+{{% /alert %}}

 ## Kubernetes

 When running in Kubernetes, the process of updating a component involves two steps:

 1. Applying the new component YAML to the desired namespace
-2. Performing a [rollout restart operation](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#updating-resources) on your deployments to pick up the latest component
+2. (Unless the [`HotReload` feature gate is enabled]({{< ref "support-preview-features.md" >}})), perform a [rollout restart operation](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#updating-resources) on your deployments to pick up the latest component

 ## Self Hosted

-When running in Self Hosted mode, the process of updating a component involves a single step of stopping the `daprd` process and starting it again to pick up the latest component.
+Unless the [`HotReload` feature gate is enabled]({{< ref "support-preview-features.md" >}}), the process of updating a component involves a single step of stopping the `daprd` process and starting it again to pick up the latest component.

 ## Further reading
 - [Components concept]({{< ref components-concept.md >}})